premchander-revature/interviewquestions/Reviewed_Files/Git.md

 <blockquote>

-- We can copy a remote repository onto your local machine using below command-
+- We can copy a remote repository onto your local machine using below command

 ```
 git clone '<remote-repository-url>'